Intern To Learn: Bird Rescue’s Wildlife Internship Program

 1. A letter of interest, including: your background/relevant interests; a description of why you would like to intern with us specifically; any additional details that we should know (ex. explanations for alternative time frames of less than 3 months)

 2. A resume or curriculum vitae including a list of references

 Application Process: After reviewing your application, you will be notified by email to let you know whether or not you have been selected for a phone interview.
-After reviewing your interview, you will be notified by email to let you know if you have been accepted to the program or not.
+After reviewing your application, only candidates under consideration will be notified.

 For questions or comments, contact us at email@example.com

 Introduction to International Bird Rescue

 International Bird Rescue is a global conservation organization for birds in a changing world.
 Since 1971, Bird Rescue has responded to over 250 oil spills and other wildlife emergencies, caring for more than 160,000 birds on six continents.
 With crisis response centers in San Francisco, Los Angeles, and Anchorage, the organization specializes in emergency preparedness and response, day-to-day aquatic bird care, and scientific research.
 Innovations are shared worldwide to inspire the next generation of wildlife specialists.
 Bird Rescue aims to give a voice to waterbirds through conservation, advocacy, and wildlife literacy that builds empathy and encourages action.

 Both California facilities are open 365 days a year, offer internship positions year-round and provide a rewarding learning experience in the field of aquatic bird rehabilitation.